openfoodfacts/smooth-app/README.md

 In order to build the application, make sure you are in the packages/smooth_app directory and run these commands :
  - flutter pub get
  - flutter run

+## Thank you
+Smooth_app is made possible thanks to a grant by the Mozilla Foundation, after pitching them the idea at FOSDEM. a HUGE thank you :-)